 Goal of the Build: Chain Invisibility to retain Volatile Rounds and synergize as much as possible with your Void 3.0 kit and weapons.

 Mandatory Gear: Gyrfalcon’s Hauberk and a Void weapon.
-Weapons with Repulsor Brace are recommended (the Collective Obligation, Graviton Lance, and Hard Light Exotics are also excellent here).
+Weapons with Repulsor Brace are recommended (Collective Obligation, Graviton Lance, and The Manticore are acceptable choices).

-• Helmet: Void Siphon, Heavy Ammo Finder, and Heavy Ammo Scout.
+- Helmet: Void Siphon, Heavy Ammo Finder, and Super Font.

 Gameplay Loop

 Gyrfalcon’s Hauberk does practically everything.
-Essentially, the goal is to go Invisible through your dodge, exit Invisibility, gain Volatile Rounds, kill a Volatile enemy, and thus, re-enter Invisibility through Stylish Executioner and continue the cycle of exiting Invis, getting a kill on a Volatile enemy and repeating.
+Essentially, the goal is to go Invisible through your dodge, exit Invisibility, gain Volatile Rounds, kill a Volatile enemy, and thus, re-enter Invisibility through Stylish Executioner and continue the cycle of exiting invisibility, getting a kill on a Volatile enemy, and repeating.

 Adding in Devour grants you both Healing and Invisibility on kill.
 Then, once you add a Repulsor Brace weapon on top of this (which provides an overshield when defeating a Void-debuffed target), you become practically unkillable, weaving in and out of Invisibility with a tanky overshield and full health on kill.

-• Helmet: x2 Heavy Ammo Finder and Heavy Ammo Scout.
+- Helmet: x2 Heavy Ammo Finder and Harmonic Siphon.

-• Arms: x2 Momentum Transfer and Bolstering Detonation.
+- Arms: x2 Momentum Transfer and Heavy Handed.

-• Class Item: Special Finisher, Distribution and Bomber.
+- Class Item: Reaper, Powerful Attraction, and Bomber.

 Gameplay Loop